PaperMC/Waterfall/README.md

 ## How To (Server Admins)

-Download a copy of Waterfall.jar from our buildserver here: [Waterfall](https://papermc.io/ci/job/Waterfall/)
+Download a copy of Waterfall.jar from our homepage here: [Waterfall](https://papermc.io/downloads#Waterfall)

 Waterfall requires **Java 8** or above.